harness/developer-hub/release-notes/continuous-delivery.md

 - Codeblocks embedded in Support AI replies were not rendering correctly.
 (CDS-91364) This issue is fixed now.
-- In step details panel one stage moved the step details panel for other stages as well.(CDS-91351) The steps graph in the execution view has been updated to auto-reset its position when they are dragged out of the visible area of the UI.
+- In step details panel one stage moved the step details panel for other stages as well.(CDS-91351) The steps graph in the Execution View is now updated to auto-reset its position when a different stage is selected.
 - Single-service, multi-environment, multi-cluster deployments done using a GitOps PR pipeline rejected some of the clusters.
 (CDS-90942)
    The issue is fixed now.
 - Template settings were not visible in the new Organisation and Account settings navigation page.
 (CDS-89746, ZD-57373)